TheChronicMonster/homophone/index.md

 Reach should now compile correctly.
 If there are any errors, review the instructions and code snippets above, check for small mistakes and fix them until the program compiles successfully.
+The complete source code for [index.rsh](https://github.com/TheChronicMonster/homophone/blob/main/docs-homophone-1b-setup/index.rsh) and [index.mjs](https://github.com/TheChronicMonster/homophone/blob/main/docs-homophone-1b-setup/index.mjs) is available on GitHub.

 Once the program compiles successfully, it is ready to run.
 Execute `./reach run`.